andzlkrn23/Bank-Marketing-Demographic-Insights-Dashboard/README.md

 **Exploring Ken's YouTube Channel Insights**

-In the dynamic realm of YouTube, Ken's journey stood out significantly in 2020, marked by an impressive output of 113 videos.
-However, the momentum shifted in 2021, resulting in a reduced count of 47 videos.
-Delving into the metrics, intriguing revelations surfaced.
+2020 marked a significant year for Ken's YouTube journey, with an impressive 113 video uploads.
+However, this number decreased to 47 in 2021.
+A closer examination of video metrics reveals intriguing patterns.

-Take a glance at the distribution of CPM (Cost Per Mille, in USD).
-It's centered around $10, suggesting potential earnings per thousand views through ads.
-Yet, to grasp Ken's true earnings, RPM (Revenue Per Mille, in USD) is the key player.
-Given YouTube's share, an RPM of around $5 emerges as a more accurate reflection of his actual revenue.
+Notably, the CPM (USD) distribution centers around $10, suggesting potential earnings per thousand views from ads.
+Yet, for a clearer revenue picture, RPM (USD) distribution is crucial due to YouTube's substantial share.
+Ken's videos predominantly yield an RPM of approximately $5, a more accurate indicator of generated revenue.

-Among the array of videos, a true champion emerges: "How I would Learn Data Science (if I Had to Start Over)" commands around 47k likes, solidifying its position as Ken's most viewed and applauded content.
-Notably, there's a strong correlation between views and the subscribers gained or lost.
-Interesting observations surface, like "Why I Quit Data Science" facing significant subscriber loss yet not appearing among the top subscribers gained—a testament to its polarizing nature.
+One video that stands out is "How I would Learn Data Science (if I Had to Start Over)" with around 47k likes, emerging as Ken's most viewed and appreciated content.
+The strong correlation between Views and Subscribers gained/lost aligns with expectations.
+Interestingly, videos like "Why I Quit Data Science" exhibit substantial Subscriber loss but don't appear among top Subscribers gained, as they often receive mixed engagement.

-Geographical mapping offers a revealing insight: the majority of Ken's YouTube traffic flows in from the United States (1,354,450 views) and India (1,155,510 views), accounting for the lion's share of his million total views.
+Views predominantly originate from the United States (1,354,450) and India (1,155,510), contributing to Ken's channel's million total views.

-**Recommendation:** A dash of collaboration could work wonders for Ken.
-With the Data Science community's rapid growth, teaming up with fellow YouTubers/Content Creators, especially through live sessions, could introduce his channel to fresh audiences, driving curiosity toward his archive and potentially boosting subscriptions.
+**Recommendation:** Collaborations with fellow YouTubers/Content Creators could greatly benefit Ken.
+Given the growing Data Science community's expanding interest, live collaborations could attract new audiences to Ken's channel, driving exploration of older content and encouraging subscriptions.

-*In essence,* this analysis offers a focused glimpse into select metrics.
-Different projects, audiences, and goals could demand a unique set of metrics.
-Expect potential refinements and updates in the future as I continue my exploration of YouTube analytics.
+*In summary,* this analysis delved into a limited set of metrics.
+Different metrics may matter based on a creator's audience, subject, and goals.
+Expect potential updates and improvements in the future as I continue exploring YouTube analytics.

-Massive kudos to Ken Jee 👌 for sharing the data and inspiring this journey.
-Your videos have been a guiding light for many embarking on the Data Science voyage.
-Keep the fantastic work going!
+Huge thanks to Ken Jee 👌 for providing the data and inspiring this project.
+Your videos have aided countless enthusiasts in navigating the Data Science journey.
+Keep up the fantastic work!

-Curious to know more about Ken Jee?
-Check out his YouTube channel [here](link-to-channel) 📺.
+Find Ken Jee's YouTube channel [here]([link-to-channel](https://www.youtube.com/channel/UCiT9RITQ9PW6BhXK0y2jaeg)) 📺.
+For a visual representation of this project, check out the [Google Looker Dashboard]([link-to-google-looker](https://lookerstudio.google.com/reporting/20a5d1ed-a5dc-4fac-8b77-44da035979a3)https://lookerstudio.google.com/reporting/20a5d1ed-a5dc-4fac-8b77-44da035979a3) 📊.